Amazon rolls out first toy catalogue in big play for holiday sales

-NEW YORK (WP) - No more Toys R Us?
+No more Toys 'R' Us in the United States?
 No need to fret as Amazon makes a play for shoppers with its first toy catalogue.

-The Holiday Of Play catalogue, which features 70 pages of delighted, cosily clad kids surrounded by toys, will be mailed to millions of customers this month.
+The Holiday Of Play catalogue, which features 70 pages of delighted kids surrounded by toys, will be mailed to millions of customers this month.

-When former juggernaut Toys R Us shuttered its last stores earlier this year, it kicked off a scramble among brick-and-mortar giants such as Walmart, Target and Kohl's, along with online powerhouses such as Amazon, for a piece of the American toy market.
+When former juggernaut Toys 'R' Us shuttered its last stores in the US earlier this year, it kicked off a scramble among brick-and-mortar giants such as Walmart, Target and Kohl's, along with online powerhouses such as Amazon, for a piece of the American toy market.

 The catalogue is just one weapon in Amazon's holiday arsenal, along with its free shipping for all customers during the holidays with no minimum purchase required.

-The lack of explicit prices in the catalogue is intentional, leaving Amazon open to shifting its pricing to stay competitive as the season heats up, said Ms Linda Bolton Weiser, an analyst with D.A.
-Davidson.
+The lack of explicit prices in the catalogue is intentional, leaving Amazon open to shifting its pricing to stay competitive as the season heats up, said Ms Linda Bolton Weiser, an analyst at DA Davidson.

 It found that more than 100 million American adults made a purchase from a catalogue in 2016.